 - Holding your mortgage for at least six months; and,

-In addition to these, you should also understand the loan options and interest rates available and have at least 20% equity in your home.
-While applying with less is possible, it can mean you’ll be required to pay Lender’s Mortgage Insurance (LMI).
+Additionally, you should also understand the loan options and interest rates available.
+Also, have at least 20% equity in your home.
+While applying with less is possible, it can mean you’ll be paying Lender’s Mortgage Insurance (LMI).

 What can I use this borrowed equity for?

-Prior to your loan application being approved your lender will usually ask you what you plan to use your refinanced equity for.
+Prior to approving your loan application, your lender will usually ask you what you plan to use your refinanced equity for.
 The answers vary depending on the individual and your future plans, however, some of the most common uses include:

 - To renovate: Renovating your home with borrowed equity could be beneficial whether you just feel like revamping your home or are planning to borrow more in the future.
 Structural renovations like upgrading your kitchen or bathroom or installing pergolas, pools, extension stories or even granny flats add increased value to your home.
 This increased value adds to your total equity and can potentially increase your future borrowing capacity.

-It is also possible to invest in other areas outside of property such as in shares and stocks or various asset types.
+It is also possible to invest in other areas outside of property.
+For instance, shares and stocks or various asset types.

 - To start a business: Refinancing for a second loan to release equity is generally easier than applying for a business loan.
-You can use your equity to start up a small business but should remember that your home is essentially being used as security for the business.
+You can use your equity to start up a small business but should remember that your home is essentially a security for your business.
 As always, completing your due diligence to make sure you can service the loan, keep your home and still start your business is important.

 How do I apply for equity release?

 Applying to refinance and release capital or equity is as simple as calling your lender or your mortgage broker and discussing your needs.
 The time it takes to refinance can vary depending on your situation.
-The quickest refinance can be completed in a week but is also dependent on the time it takes for someone to value your property.
+The quickest refinance can take a week but is also dependent on the time it takes for someone to value your property.

 What documentation do I need to supply?

-When applying to refinance you’ll be required to provide documents such as your ID, payslips, current home loan statement and details of your expenses and assets.
+When applying to refinance you need to provide documents such as your ID, payslips, current home loan statement and details of your expenses and assets.
 You may also be required to provide your lender with a reason you’re asking for an equity release and evidence of your equity use.

 Evidence will vary depending on your reason for releasing capital and the loan amount you’re borrowing.
 For instance, if you’re buying an investment property your bank may require a copy of the contract of sale.
 Alternatively, if you’re renovating you may need to provide proof of building contracts or documentation you received from the contractors.